al3913/DisasterReliefFoundation/docs/DesignDoc.md

 Both types of users are able to view Needs and the "Dashboard", while the Admin is able to edit/modify the Needs in the Inventory/Cupboard.

-Both types of users has access to the Help Service.
+Both types of users has access to the Request Service, where Helpers are able to send out requests to the Admins and the Admins are able to view all requests and mark them as fulfilled.

 Each helper has a Funding Basket, where they can Add/Remove Needs (from the Cupboard).
 From the Funding Basket, a Helper can "Checkout", which empties the Funding Basket and decreases the quantity of those needs in the Cupboard.